oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/max_concurrency/README.md

 The stdout output shows the giga-floating point operations per second (GFlops) for each kernel.

 When run on the Intel® PAC with Intel Arria10® 10 GX FPGA hardware board, we see that the throughput doubles from using max_concurrency 1 to max_concurrency 2.
-After which increasing the value of max_concurrency does not increase the GFlops achieved, i.e., increasing the max_concurrency above two will spend additional RAM resources for no additional throughput gain.
+Further increasing the value of max_concurrency does not increase the GFlops achieved, i.e., increasing the max_concurrency above 2 will spend additional RAM resources for no additional throughput gain.
 As such, for this tutorial design, maximal throughput is best achieved by using max_concurrency 2.

 Using max_concurrency 0 (or equivalently omitting the attribute entirely) also produced good throughput, indicating that the compiler's default heuristic chose a concurrency of 2 or higher in this case.